Document Operations, Save Your A**!

 Documenting your operations sounds like a colossal waste of time.
 But is it?
 Why would any cannabis operator want to make and keep records of what they have done?
-Documenting operations on a regular schedule is, hands-down, one of the smartest ways to help your cannabis business thrive (and save your a** at the same time).
+Documenting operations for the creation of cannabis SOPs; on a regular schedule is, hands-down, one of the smartest ways to help your cannabis business thrive (and save your a** at the same time).

 What is documenting operations?